rtaycher/debug_print_h/README.md

 where `custom_type_to_debug_string` is a function with the following signature:

     char * custom_type_to_debug_string(void * obj_of_custom_type_v)

+(you can cast obj_of_custom_type_v to custom_type inside the function)
-that takes a pointer to the custom type as void * and returns a dynamically allocated string with the debug string representing the object of the custom type.
+that takes a pointer to the custom type as void * and returns a dynamically allocated string with the debug message representing the object of the custom type.

 This works on gcc>4.9 (due to use of designated initializers) and llvm/clang >3.3 (maybe earlier but I tested it with 3.3).